MartinFlischman/MartinFlischman/README.md

 ---

 - 💻 I’m currently learning as much as I can to become a Front-end developer.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Tailwind CSS.
 - 👬 I’m looking to collaborate on any project/s.
 - 🔭 I’m looking for help with web apps.
 - 🔮️ 2021 Goal - Make a contribution to Open Source.